-Wild Earth Preschool is a program of the education department at the Dallas Zoo and Children's Aquarium at Fair Park.
-The Dallas Zoo and Children's Aquarium at Fair Park are operated by Dallas Zoo Management, Inc. (DZM) under a management agreement with the City of Dallas.
-The education department is directed by Marti Copeland.
+Wild Earth Preschool is a program of the education department at the Dallas Zoo which is operated by Dallas Zoo Management, Inc. (DZM) under a management agreement with the City of Dallas.
+The education department is led by Senior Director of Education, Marti Copeland.
 Wild Earth Preschool is headed by Early Childhood Manager, Katie Grimes.
 Katie has more than 20 years of experience in public, private, and informal educational settings, with specialties in environmental education, early childhood education, family programming, trauma-informed care, and special education.
-She earned her B.A. in Humanities and M.A. in Teaching with a concentration in special education from Trinity University, and is a Registered Horticultural Therapist.
+She earned her B.A. in Humanities and M.A. in Teaching with a concentration in special education from Trinity University, and is a Registered Horticultural Therapist and a Certified Interpretive Guide.